 So, how much are we earning?
 The average Canadian salaries by industry and region

-[Updated Jan 31, 2014.]
-Wanna know how much money we’re making at the start of 2014?
-Statistics Canada has just released its latest report on the salaries that Canadians are earning.
+[Updated February 2015] Wondering how much money we’re making at the start of 2015?
+Statistics Canada has just released their latest report on how the average salaries that Canadians are earning.
 And it turns out that we’re taking home a little more than we were a year earlier.